erikandersson96/portfolio-project-five/README.md

 ### AndWatch's - Balsamiq Wireframe

 I created a Wireframe for this project to showcase for my mentor what my design idea for this project would look like using [Balsamiq - wireframes](https://balsamiq.com/) (link).
-But I also created this so I could focus more on designing the actual website instead of having to think to much how the design for this project would look.
+But I also created this so I could focus more on designing the actual website instead of having to think to much how the design for this project would look like while building the project.

-Instead adding all scrrenshots of my wireframe here I have decided that you can take a look at it by this shared link of my wireframe, [AndWatch's - wireframe]() (link).
+Since it would be a lot of images to insert in this `Readme` I decided that you can take a look by this shared link of my wireframes, [AndWatch's - wireframe](https://balsamiq.cloud/sxp607p/plaieoc) (link).
+Since the wireframes is a idea of how I think the website would look like before I started coding, the finished website isn't 100% look a like.

 ### Trello - User Stories Board

 Before I started to work with the code for this project I was requested of my mentor to create a mapping tool for my `user stories` to easier track `what to do when`.
-So I choose to use `Trello` as my tool for this.
+So I choose to use [Trello](https://trello.com/en) (link) as my tool for this.
 During my development I have been moving each user story with it's `EPICS` to the correct stage of the process, and I have made sure that each user story was manualy tested and fully functional before moving on to the next one.

-If you want to visit my trello board you can do so by visit this [link]() (link).
+If you want to visit my trello board you can do so by visit this [link](https://trello.com/invite/b/e3SZtNeH/834b609e9c7347149b597bb49d09e186/portfolio-project-5) (link).

 I will demonstrate each step in the process for you down below of my trello board during my development: